K-Sato1995/gatsbyBlog/content/posts/My-Journey-of-Go-④-(Arrays,-Slices)/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Go
   - Tutorial
-description: The concepts and usages of Arrays and Slices have been quite confusing to me since I started learning Go.
+description: "The concepts and usages of Arrays and Slices have been quite confusing to me since I started learning Go.
 This is finally time for me to really understand how they work in Go and the differences between these two.
 In Go,  an array is a numbered sequence of elements of a single type with a fixed length(You can not resize arrays in Go).
 There are several ways to declare an array in Go.
 Here are some examples.
+"
 ---
 # Introduction
  The concepts and use of `Arrays` and `Slices` have been quite confusing to me since I started learning Go.
 This is finally time for me to really understand how they work in Go and the differences between these two.